top of page

 ABSOLUTELY!!
 You are inspiring people by showing them that everyone can achieve something extraordinary.
 This is no small feat and you should be incredibly proud of the money you are raising for Brigadoon Village.

-• is The BIG SWIM safe?
+• Is The BIG SWIM safe?

 The safety of each participant (Swimmers, Kayakers & Volunteers) is paramount in every decision we make.
 Everything we do and every decision we make will be guided by safety.
 Nothing is worth the risk of injury or worse.
 Our #1 goal is: All swimmers in the water safely and all swimmers out of the water safely.
 This requires a team effort and an understanding that all decisions made are based on safety and may override participants preferences.
 GIVETOLIVE has been running endurance events since 2008 and we have an excellent safety record.
-We thank you for your understanding and cooperation to continue our record that includes no major incidents.
+We thank you for your understanding and cooperation to continue our record.
 A few components of our safety plan include: A MANDATORY safety meeting for all participants on the Saturday before the swim.
-In this safety meeting, we cover the details of the safety plan, event route and will answer other event day questions from participants.
+In this safety meeting, we cover the details of the safety plan, event route, and will answer other event day questions from participants.
 You must attend the meeting in order to participate in the event.
 There are no exceptions.
 Every swimmer must supply a Paddle Canada Level 1 certified (minimum) kayaker to complete our crossing.
 This is to ensure the safety of everyone on the water.
 These kayakers will be trained on how to use our radios to communicate with our larger support team.
 Our kayakers are supported by our “core” kayaker team, who are highly certified and experienced ocean kayakers.
 These individuals serve as the first line of support if a support kayaker has a swimmer in distress.
 We supply volunteer support vessels who are equipped to evacuate participants, if necessary.
 These vessels are outfitted with lifeguards to assist in medical needs, if required.
 We have emergency medical services on the beach during our event in case a participant requires medical attention.
 Kayakers are outfitted with a radio and tracking device so they may remain in contact and be monitored by our support vessels.
 Kayakers will be trained on these devices in our mandatory safety meetings on Saturday.
 We will not hesitate to cancel the swim in the event of inclement weather and do our best to make every decision with safety in mind.
 We have canceled our event in the past due to weather conditions and although this is never a popular decision, we know it is always a possibility.

 No. This is a safety violation and will cause us to end your swim.
 You need to stay near your kayak at all times.
 If your kayaker requires assistance you should help them stay calm and call for additional assistance, as required.
 If you leave your kayaker and an event organizer sees you, you will be pulled from the water and not allowed to finish.